Car rental in Bilbao

 The Lookout of Artxanda

-The Lookout of Artxanda is a 300-meter-above-sea-level hilltop that overlooks the city and provides awe-inspiring views across Bilbao.
+The Lookout of Artxanda is a 300-meter-above-sea-level hilltop that overlooks the city and also provides awe-inspiring views across Bilbao.

 You can walk to the top (why?) or hop on the funicular from Funicular Square.
 The cog railway system was built in 1915, and it takes 3 minutes to reach the summit.
 If you want to skip the funicular, you can drive to the top in your hire car in 10 minutes.